srl-ethz/hydra-documentation/docs/source/tools/pellet.rst

    :alt: Left floating image
    :align: left

-| On the otherside insert two of the same kind of screws.
+| On the other side insert two of the same kind of screws.
 Do not tighten them yet.

 |